Lin-Kayla/subjectivity-sketch-reid/README.md

 # subjectivity-sketch-reid

-here's the respository of paper "Beyond Domain Gap: Exploiting Subjectivity in Sketch-Based Person Retrieval".
+This is the official respository of paper "Beyond Domain Gap: Exploiting Subjectivity in Sketch-Based Person Retrieval".

 ## Dataset

+The dataset is available at: https://drive.google.com/drive/folders/1XjFPM1yVHpE38sSDTFgM5s9aX2r-oYRC?usp=sharing

 ## requirements